Castielertobel Viaduct: History

-The original stone bridge
+The original stone and concrete bridge

 Due to the difficult geological conditions in the Schanfigg valley, a total of 18 tunnels and 40 bridges needed to be created between 1912 and 1914 for the privately built Arosa line.

 Like most of the other bridges on the line, the Castielertobel Viaduct was constructed in the classical manner, and mainly of stone.
 However, the special site conditions dictated the inclusion of stampfbeton (unreinforced concrete compressed by stamping) in the cores of the stone pillars.

 In light of the spectacular, and topographically extremely difficult, rises and falls of the Castielertobel (the so-called Bärenfalle, or bear traps, which, despite being relatively close to the nearby cantonal road, were almost unknown before the Arosa line was constructed), the engineers had to resort to using fire and smoke signals to help them survey the line's route.
 During construction of the viaduct, access was provided to the construction site from Sassal via Calfreisertobel, on makeshift tracks laid over the already completed railway formation.
 Horses pulled the necessary materials to the construction site on transporter wagons.

 The construction of the Bärenfalle-Tunnel was begun from Eichwald, uphill from Castiel.
 The tunnel constructors made their breakthrough while both of the viaduct's pillars were still under construction.

 Despite the viaduct's construction challenges, the viaduct building process itself was surprisingly trouble free: although the main pillars were begun only in April 1913, the whole viaduct, including its deck, was complete by November of the same year.
 By contrast, a potential rock fall at the uphill portal of the Bärenfalle-Tunnel threatened to block passage through the tunnel just at the moment when transport of machinery to the Lüen power station was due to begin.